-- Reduce risk for the entire family by continuing to avoid crowds and indoor spaces where you could come into contact with unvaccinated people.
+- Help reduce risk for the entire family by continuing to avoid crowds and indoor spaces where you could come into contact with unvaccinated people.

 Is it safe for my child to continue playing sports during the school year?

 Talk to your school staff and coaches to find out what other preventive measures they are taking to reduce the spread of COVID among student-athletes.
-For example, players may be encouraged to maintain their distance when not actively engaged in gameplay or wait in their cars until just before the beginning of practice or a game.
 In addition, discourage your children from greeting teammates with physical forms of contact such as a hug or handshake, and suggest gestures such as air high-fives or elbow bumps instead.
 Finally, make sure your child has their own water bottle, so they don’t have to drink from shared water sources.